schemahero/schemahero-docs/content/docs/connecting-databases/using-secrets.md

 ---
 date: 2019-05-25
-linktitle: "Kubernetes secrets"
+linktitle: "Kubernetes Secrets"
-title: Kubernetes secrets
+title: Kubernetes Secrets
-weight: 30030
+weight: 3
 ---

 Kubernetes Secrets are a good way to deliver sensitive data to the applications running in the cluster.
 SchemaHero supports reading parameters from secrets, using a syntax that's familiar to anyone who's written Kubernetes pods specs before.